tomarrell/rmraf/README.md

 ```

 Parameters:
-- **chance**: define your own roulette odds, 1/chance of winning the grand prize
+- **chance**: define your own roulette odds, 1/chance of winning the grand prize.
+Default odds are set to 1/6

 Flags:
 - **--now, -n**: play NOW!